Tokito Oda

 Tokito Oda (小田 凱人, Oda Tokito, born 8 May 2006) is a Japanese professional wheelchair tennis player.

+Wheelchair tennis career

-Oda has won seven major singles titles, all as a teenager.
+He has won ten major singles titles, eight of them as a teenager, as well as a gold medal at the 2024 Paris Paralympics, completing the career Golden Slam.
 By winning the 2023 French Open, he became the youngest man in the Open Era to win a major in any discipline, at 17 years and 33 days old.
-The win moved Oda up to world No. 1 in the rankings.
+Oda has also won two major titles in doubles, and a Paralympic silver medal.

+Oda is competing in New York City in September 2026 in both the men's wheelchair singles and, partnering Gustavo Fernandez of Argentina, the men's wheelchair doubles events at the 2026 US Open.